Dharan10/Ninja-Hatori-ctf/walkthroughs/cavern.md

 - Not examining CSS and JavaScript files

 ## Next Steps
-Once you have the flag, submit it on the map page to unlock the next challenge.
+Once you have the flag, submit it on the map and go to next challenge